James4Ever0/notes/pyjom schedules.md

 - [ ] generate appropriate title, cover, info and tags
 - [ ] collect feedback after the post
 - [ ] find some shocking fonts for cover and subtitle, english and chinese
-- [x] make that karaoke effect/beautify the lyrics
+- [x] make that karaoke effect
+- [ ] make ass with karaoke effect with lrc files
 - [ ] make lyrics sync logic fluent, according to what have learned from karaoke effects
 - [ ] make selected video clips fluent, no abrupt cuts, maybe we need pyscenedetect?